ubermag/devtools/README.md

       |
       +-- setup-ubermag.py

-To get started create the base-directory, here called `ubermag`, copy `setup-ubermag.py` to that directory, and change into that directory.
+To get started create the base-directory copy `setup-ubermag.py` to that directory, and change into that directory.

 ### Clone and install packages